-April Lewis-Parks has more than 15 years of experience in the financial sector, she is a certified financial counselor, and a consumer affairs advocate.
+April Lewis-Parks has more than 15 years of experience in the financial sector.
+She is a certified financial counselor and a consumer affairs advocate.

-As the director of education and public relations for Consolidated Credit she is dedicated to generating awareness about personal finance issues and acts as their consumer affairs advocate.
+As the director of education and corporate communications for Consolidated Credit she is dedicated to generating awareness about personal finance issues and acts as their consumer affairs advocate.
 She develops surveys and polls to collect data concerning consumers’ financial needs and subsequent to her findings, she develops educational material and community outreach programs.
 Topics have included: Budgeting 101, Getting Out of Debt for Good, Credit Management – What You Need To Know, and Acquiring Smart Spending Habits.

 As host the of MissMoneyBee.com, she promotes financial education and offers timely and informative personal finance articles to educate the public.
 The blog is dedicated to empowering women through financial education and uplifting women through a common interest – being financially independent and responsible.